-The National Assembly may delegate to their commissions of delegations the power to take the measures that are of the domain of the law.
+The National Assembly and the Senate may delegate to their commissions of delegations the power to take the measures that are of the domain of the law.

-This delegation is effected by a resolution of the National Assembly[,] of which the President of the Republic is immediately informed.
+This delegation is effected by a resolution of the interested assembly[,] of which the President of the Republic is immediately informed.

 Within the limits of time and of competence established by the resolution provided for above, the commission of delegations takes the deliberations which are promulgated as laws.
 These deliberations are deposited with the Bureau of the National Assembly.
-In default of having been modified by the National Assembly within the fifteen days of the session, they become definitive.
+In default of having been modified by the Parliament within the fifteen days of the session, they become definitive.